mlsedigital/mplbasketball/README.md

 We welcome feedback and contributions to this package - browse the [open issues](https://github.com/mlsedigital/mplbasketball/issues), or open a [pull request](https://github.com/mlsedigital/mplbasketball/pulls)!

 # Inspirations
-This package is takes inspiration from [mplsoccer](https://github.com/andrewRowlinson/mplsoccer), one of the first and best-written sports plotting libraries.
+This package takes inspiration from [mplsoccer](https://github.com/andrewRowlinson/mplsoccer), one of the first and best-written sports plotting libraries.
 Many of the structural decisions made here have been inspired by mplsoccer's `Pitch` class.

 # License